adnan25042001/adnan25042001/README.md

 ## About Me

-⚡Enthusiastic aspiring full-stack Java Backend developer specialized in Security programmes.
+⚡Enthusiastic aspiring full stack developer specialized in Security programmes.
 Keen to create new and innovative websites by showcasing my skills.
 Apart from that a great team player, ability to work with different kinds of people with different thinkings.
 In my spare time, I like to gain skills by which I can create something productive.
 I am looking to start my career as a Java-developer with a reputed firm driven by technology.

 <h3 align="left">Connect with me:</h3>